If I handed you a blueprint and shopping list to build a house, could you do it?

 I hope you find this information helpful!

-If you have any questions or would like help with anything mentioned in this article, book a free consultation or if you’re a fellow Bookkeeper Launch student, join my private Facebook community to post your questions.
+If you have any questions or would like help with anything mentioned in this article, book a 1:! brainstorming call or if you’re a fellow Bookkeeper Launch student, join my private Facebook community to post your questions.

 Either way, I look forward to hearing from you!